-At the start of 2015, I announced to the team that Exen’s charity for the year would be the Jane Tomlinson Appeal, a local Yorkshire charity originally set up by the inspirational fundraiser Jane Tomlinson CBE.
-I had in mind that as a group we might enter for a 5k run or maybe even 10k during the year as part of our fund raising, so I was a little taken back when the team decided our number one event would be an Exen team half marathon.
+At the start of 2015, I announced to the team that Katchr’s charity for the year would be the Jane Tomlinson Appeal, a local Yorkshire charity originally set up by the inspirational fundraiser Jane Tomlinson CBE.
+I had in mind that as a group we might enter for a 5k run or maybe even 10k during the year as part of our fund raising, so I was a little taken back when the team decided our number one event would be a Katchr team half marathon.
 Now, I like to think of myself as reasonably fit, but 13 miles as my second ever “proper” race, with the first one being almost 30 years ago?
 Could my just turned 50 year old body actually run that far, and more worryingly could my long worn-out knees cope with the necessary training?
 But on the other hand how could I not take part?
 I’ve never been one to lead from the sidelines – if something needs doing, we all muck in together, so that was it, I was training for a half marathon!

 So where to start?
 Naively, I assumed that a pair of trainers and a bit of determination was all I needed for such a simple sport as running.
 How wrong could I have been?
 Apparently in the 25+ years since I last took part, running, like most things in life, has gone all scientific and high tech.